EngineerN/Subproject_Template/PROJECT_SETUP.md

 # Project Setup
 This file is a detailed description of the necessary changes to use this template.
+For updates on this subproject template, add a pull url to get updates on the "template" branch.

 ## Project Structure
 Assuming Subproject is named Test.